pagekite/PyPagekite/doc/MANPAGE.md

      Listen for raw connections these ports.
 The string '%s' allows arbitrary ports in HTTP CONNECT.

+   * <b>--overload</b>=`baseline`, <b>--overload_cpu</b>=`fraction, 0-1`, <b>--overload_mem</b>=`fraction, 0-1` <br />
+     Enable "overload" calculations, which cause the front-end to recommend back-ends go elsewhere if possible, once connection counts go above a certain number.
+The baseline is the initial overload level, but it will be adjusted dynamically based on load average (CPU use) and memory usage.
+This will really only work well on Linux and if PageKite is the only thing happening on the machine.
+Setting both fractions to 0 disables dynamic scaling.

    * <b>--ratelimit_ips</b>=`IPs/seconds`, <b>--ratelimit_ips</b>=`kitename`:`IPs/seconds` <br />
      Limit how many different clients (IPs) can request data from a tunnel within a given window of time, e.g. 5/3600.
 This is